6doworld/discourse-6dc-tipper/README.md

 # Tip & Sign-In with a Web3 Wallet on Discourse (6do.world)

+This project is based on the work of [Spruce Systems, Inc.](https://github.com/spruceid).
+The original project can be found at [discourse-siwe-auth](https://github.com/spruceid/discourse-siwe-auth).

 ## Overview
 Discourse is an open-source discussion platform used for most crypto governances and projects to discuss proposals, updates, and research.
 The following is a